 Arizona Cardinals at New York Jets (-4.5)

-The Cardinals have lost seven straight, while the Jets have had a few extra days rest following its embarrassing loss to the Patriots at home on Thanksgiving.
-Ryan Lindley (who struggled last week against the Rams) will get another start.
+The Cardinals have lost seven straight, while the Jets have had a few extra days rest following its embarrassing home loss to the Patriots on Thanksgiving.
+Ryan Lindley (who struggled last week against) gets another start.
 As I often point out, the Cardinals have allowed the league’s most sacks (46).
-But New York’s pass rush has not been impressive, and is ranked 30th in the NFL (17 sacks).
-Arizona has a limited run game, leaving the pass offense to move the team down the field.
+But New York’s pass rush has been far from impressive (30th in NFL, 17 sacks).
+Arizona has a limited run game, leaving the pass offense to move the ball down the field.
 The Jets are ranked 7th in pass defense, but have also allowed 17 pass TD’s with just 8 picks.
 Arizona’s pass defense is ranked 4th in the league, also adding 15 INT’s.
 It’s a tricky line, as the Jets have the home field advantage.
 Still, New York has struggled at times, but Lindley would need to drastically improve to keep the Cards in the game.
 I’m banking on enough mistakes from the Jets (mostly thanks to Arizona’s defense, which has managed 30 sacks), combined with Lindley finding ways to get the ball to Larry Fitzgerald – leaving this one to be a close game.
 Take Arizona and the points.

 KP’s Pick: Arizona